All winners

 Judges may serve as either regional judges or state judges (not both) and will be required to complete a unified application to judge for either regionals or state finals.
 Judges should avoid interaction with all competitors until the event is completed.

-Judges will be asked to review the business plan submissions a couple days prior to the April 5, 2023, Mid-Hudson Regional Business Plan Competition Day.
-This preview will allow judges to become familiar with the team's product/service idea and develop some questions to ask the teams during the live event.
+Judges were asked to review the business plan submissions a couple days prior to the April 5, 2024, Mid-Hudson Regional Business Plan Competition Day.
+This preview allowed judges to become familiar with the team's product/service idea and develop some questions to ask the teams during the live event.

-Judges will be asked to evaluate live pitch presentations and participate in Q&A sessions on the day of the Mid-Hudson Regional Business Plan Competition Event on April 5, 2024.
-Live pitches will include a Q&A session.
+Judges were asked to evaluate live pitch presentations and participate in Q&A sessions on the day of the Mid-Hudson Regional Business Plan Competition Event on April 5, 2024.
+Live pitches included a Q&A session.

 Usual timeframe for Judges commitment: Apply in January.
 End of March-April: Judges prep session, Pre-competition review, Judging day of competition